 - the shareholder indicates that he or she will not attend the Annual General Meeting or be represented there; or

 - the shareholder has failed to file a countermotion communicated by him or her at two Annual General Meetings in the last two years.

 The same applies analogously to making candidate nominations accessible.
-Furthermore, candidate nominations need not be made accessible if they do not include the name, current profession and domicile of the nominated candidate and when nominating candidates for the Supervisory Board elections information on their membership in other legally mandated supervisory boards or comparable domestic and foreign supervisory bodies of business untertakings.
+Furthermore, candidate nominations need not be made accessible if they do not include the name, current profession and domicile of the nominated candidate and when nominating candidates for the Supervisory Board elections information on their membership in other legally mandated supervisory boards.
 Unlike countermotions as defined by Section 126, Paragraph 1 of the German Stock Corporation Act, candidate nominations need not be reasoned.

 Grounds provided for countermotions and candidate nominations need not be made accessible if they exceed a length of 5,000 characters.
 If several shareholders file countermotions on the same subject matter of a resolution or nominate the same candidate, the Executive Board may combine the countermotions and candidate nominations as well as their grounds.

 The right of every shareholder to nominate candidates for the election of the independent auditor during the Annual General Meeting without having informed the company of the nomination in advance or before the deadline shall remain unaffected by this.